DIY Betsy’s Sweet Land of Liberty

 First, I started with my DIY Picket Fence Crate.
 You can find my directions on how to make this easy to make crate Here!

-First, I covered the bottom of the crate with 3 floral dry foam sheets(doubled to lift the figurine and stars higher) found HERE, then covered it up with Ashland’s Spanish Moss—Basil Green from Michael’s found HERE.
+First, I covered the bottom of the crate with 3 floral dry foam sheets(doubled to lift the figurine and stars higher), which can be found at any craft store, then covered it up with Ashland’s Spanish Moss—Basil Green from Michael’s found HERE.
 I had to poke the filler into the sides so the foam wouldn’t show.

 You can make a sign like this so easy!
 Just cut a piece of plywood 2 inches tall x 3/4 inches wide x 14 inches long.
 Then, brush on my DIY Old Weathered Wood Stain (found Here) to darken the wood.
 Lightly dry brush white acrylic paint on it, then dry brush black acrylic paint along all the edges of the sign (Top, bottom and both sides).
 Rough up the edges lightly with sand paper to make it look distressed.
 Then, stencil the letters on in red acrylic paint with a stencil that you like.
 Last, spray with a matt finish to seal it.